pachadotdev/pachadotdev/README.md

 I offer short courses for groups and individual personalized sessions at [Buy Me a Coffee](https://www.buymeacoffee.com/pacha/extras).
 I am certified Tidyverse and Shiny instructor by [RStudio](https://education.rstudio.com/trainers) and a Software Carpentry Instructor with a Carpentries certification.

-To contact me, send me an email to hello+spam@pacha.dev (i.e., use +training and I'll see your email fast enough).
+To contact me, send me an email to m.sepulveda+spam@mail.utoronto.ca (i.e., remove the +spam and I'll see your email).
 I can provide my CV (academic/profesional) upon request.

 # Projects